-- a structured introduction to histopathology - practical training in dermatopathology
+- a structured introduction to histopathology - practical training in gastrointestinal pathology

-Competences required at the end stage A:
+Competences required at the end Stage A:

-- independent cut-up of most simple specimens (e.g. skin excision with or without sutures) - independent cut-up of common larger specimens (e.g. complex skin specimens with multiple sutures, eyelid excisions) - ability to write an appropriate report for a wide range of dermatopathology specimens (e.g. common biopsies, common benign conditions) - ability to demonstrate time management and task prioritisation (e.g. prioritisation of specimens for cut-up and reporting, timely turn-around of reporting histopathology, keeping portfolio up to date)
+- independent cut-up of most simple specimens (e.g. appendicectomy, cholecystectomy) - independent cut-up of common larger specimens (e.g. colectomy for diverticular disease, ischaemic bowel) - ability to write an appropriate report for a wide range of histopathology specimens (common biopsies, common benign resections) - ability to demonstrate time management and task prioritisation (e.g. prioritisation of specimens for cut-up and reporting, timely turn-around of reporting histopathology, keeping portfolio up to date)

-The portfolio assessment will mirror the Annual Review of Competence Progression (ARCP) process.
-It is evidenced through the submission within the portfolio of:
+The portfolio assessment will mirror the Annual Review of Competence Progression (ARCP) process and will be evidenced through the submission within the portfolio of: